-16.3 VESTED BENEFITS
+17.3 VESTED BENEFITS

-The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was less than the total value of the vested benefits of the Scheme, as at 31 March 2018 (refer note 11 to the financial statements).
+The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was less than the total value of the vested benefits of the Scheme, as at 31 March 2019 (refer note 11 to the financial statements).

-16.4 TRUST DEED
+17.4 TRUST DEED

-The Scheme Trust Deed has not been amended since 22 June 2017, being the date of the Scheme's last annual report.
+The Scheme Trust Deed has not been amended since 21 June 2018, being the date of the Scheme's last annual report.

-16.5 DIRECTORY
+17.5 DIRECTORY

-Trustee Board of Trustees of the National Provident Fund Members of the Board are: Edward J Schuck (Chairman from 1 September 2017) Catherine M McDowell (Chairman until 31 August 2017) Graeme R Mitchell Daniel J Mussett Fiona A Oliver (retired 30 June 2017) Wayne L Stechman Stephen P Ward Administration manager Datacom Connect Limited Investment managers Cash Managers AMP Capital Investors (New Zealand) Limited ANZ Bank New Zealand Limited Actuary Christine D Ormrod, PricewaterhouseCoopers
+Trustee Board of Trustees of the National Provident Fund Members of the Board are: Edward J Schuck (Chairman from 1 September 2017) Catherine M McDowell Graeme R Mitchell Daniel J Mussett Wayne L Stechman Stephen P Ward Administration manager Datacom Connect Limited Investment managers Cash Managers AMP Capital Investors (New Zealand) Limited ANZ Bank New Zealand Limited Actuary Christine D Ormrod, PricewaterhouseCoopers Consulting (New Zealand) LP